-We have reviewed your China IP License Agreement Term Sheet, and our initial reaction is that it is acceptable for an agreement between two America entities, but not so good for an agreement between an American entity and a Chinese entity.
+We have reviewed your China IP License Agreement Term Sheet, and our initial reaction is that it is acceptable for an agreement between two America entities, but not so good for an agreement between an American and a Chinese entity.

 I have additional comments about the specific deal terms, but before I get to them it would be helpful if you could provide us with some background about this proposed technology licensing deal.
 A narrative paragraph or two would be fine, with particular attention to the following: